Sure Dividend

 CT REIT is ideally positioned to leverage its relationship with Canadian Tire Corporation and pursue third-party net lease opportunities to complement organic growth.
 It also benefits from average annual rent hikes of about 1.5%.

 Since its IPO, CT REIT has acquired and leased more than 2 million square feet of industrial properties to Canadian Tire Corporation.
-In addition, there are another 15-20 properties of Canadian Tire Corporation, which are likely to meet the investment criteria of CT REIT.
+In addition, other properties of Canadian Tire Corporation are likely to meet CT REIT’s investment criteria.

 Dividend & Valuation Analysis